andrew/ultimate-awesome/README.md

 - [awesome-testing](https://github.com/crazy-canux/awesome-testing) - Software Testing for QA.
 - [reinforcement-learning-resources](https://github.com/datascienceid/reinforcement-learning-resources) - A curated list of awesome reinforcement courses, video lectures, books, library and many more. .
 - [awesome-ergo](https://github.com/ergoplatform/awesome-ergo) - A curated list of awesome and useful Ergo resources.
-- [Awesome-LLM-Empathy](https://github.com/JhCircle/Awesome-LLM-Empathy) - Papers list of empathy in LMs: theory, modeling, systems, emotion, evaluation.
+- [Awesome-Engineering-Manager](https://github.com/jakubsvobodacz/Awesome-Engineering-Manager) - 💡 A curated list of resources for engineering managers.
 - [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.
 - [awesome-scientific-machine-learning](https://github.com/MartinuzziFrancesco/awesome-scientific-machine-learning) - A curated list of awesome Scientific Machine Learning (SciML) papers, resources and software.
+- [awesome-tor](https://github.com/polycarbohydrate/awesome-tor) - An awesome list all about Tor (The Onion Router).
 - [awesome-developer-experience](https://github.com/prokopsimek/awesome-developer-experience) - A curated list of Developer Experience resources and tools.
 - [awesome-puppet](https://github.com/rnelson0/awesome-puppet) - A curated list of amazingly awesome puppet resources inspired by @bayandin's awesome-awesomeness.
 - [awesome-micro-frontends](https://github.com/semlinker/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.